biodati/studio_help/docs/sections/knowledge/bel_namespaces.md

 E.g. The human g(HGNC:ACE2) is orthologous to mouse g(MGI:Ace2).

-E.g. In this example of metabolomics data, there are contradictory BEL statements:
+E.g. 3- phospho-D- glycerate is also known as: 3-Phosphoglyceric acid, PGA, and 3PG.
+In this example of metabolomics data, there are contradictory BEL statements:

 ![[knowledge_12.png]]

-   When we click on the Nanopub URL(s) and Review the nanopubs, we learn that the first Assertion is derived from saliva samples.
+   When we click on the Nanopub URL(s) and Review the nanopubs, we learn that the first assertion is derived from saliva samples.

 ![[knowledge_13.png]]

-   The second Assertion is from the same paper, but the metabolites are derived from tissue samples.
-Both Assertions are valid, but which Assertion is relevant is determined by the biological context.
+   The second assertion is from the same paper, but the metabolites are derived from tissue samples.
+In this case, both assertions are valid, but which assertion is relevant is determined by the biological context.

 ![[knowledge_14.png]]

-## Some useful Namespace databases: This list is *not* all inclusive.
+## Some useful Namespace databases to get started.
+This list is *not* all inclusive.

 GO <http://geneontology.org/>